Tyler Bertuzzi: Boston Bruins (2023)

+Toronto Maple Leafs (2023–2024)

+Bertuzzi, considered one of the top unrestricted free agents, was signed to a one-year, $5.5 million contract with the Toronto Maple Leafs on July 2.
+He made his Maple Leafs debut in the 2023–24 season opening 6–5 victory over the Montreal Canadiens on October 11.
+He scored his first goal for Toronto against Filip Gustavsson in the next game on October 14, a 7–4 victory over the Minnesota Wild.
+Following the death of professional hockey player Adam Johnson from a skate blade cut to the neck in the middle of a game, Bertuzzi donned a neck guard in a game against the Chicago Blackhawks on November 24, becoming the first active NHL player to wear a neck guard in a game since Johnson's death.
+He registered three assists in a 7–0 victory over the Pittsburgh Penguins on December 16, tying a career high.
+He finished the season with 21 goals and 43 points in 80 games for Toronto in the regular season.

+The Maple Leafs made the 2024 Stanley Cup playoffs and faced Bertuzzi's former team, the Boston Bruins, in the first round.
+He scored his only goal of the series in game 3 on April 24, a 4–2 loss to Boston.
+The Bruins eliminated the Maple Leafs in seven games.
+In the seven games, Bertuzzi scored the one goal and registered four points.

+Chicago Blackhawks (2024–present)

+On July 1, 2024, Bertuzzi signed as an unrestricted free agent to a four-year, $22 million contract with the Chicago Blackhawks.

 International play

 On April 29, 2019, Bertuzzi was selected to make his international debut after he was named to the Team Canada roster for the 2019 IIHF World Championship, held in Slovakia.
-He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
-Bertuzzi finished the tournament going scoreless through 5 games.
+He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the silver medal on May 26.
+Bertuzzi finished the tournament going scoreless through five games.

 Personal life

-Bertuzzi is the son of Angela Bertuzzi, an educational assistant, He has two brothers: Evan and Matthew Gedye.
+Bertuzzi is the son of Angela Bertuzzi, an educational assistant, and Adrian Gedye, a talent agent and businessman.
+He has two brothers: Evan and Matthew Gedye.
 His cousins, Tag and Jaden Bertuzzi, also play hockey.
 Tag was selected second overall by Guelph Storm in the 2017 OHL draft.
 Bertuzzi is the nephew of former NHL player Todd Bertuzzi.

 In September 2021, it came out that Bertuzzi was not vaccinated against COVID-19.
-As a result, he wasn't allowed to cross the border to play in Canada and had to surrender more than $450,000 of his $4.75 million salary.
-He is reportedly the only NHL player not vaccinated as of December 2021.
+As a result, he was not allowed to cross the border to play in Canada and had to surrender more than $450,000 of his $4.75 million salary.